HudsonNock/Air-Hockey-Sim/README.md

 **Report and Details**

 The first half of the project (the first 8 months) and its full in depth report is linked below.
 This covers the simulation design, vision calibrations, and reinforcement learning setup.
-However, note that much of the content in this final report has since been improved, including the reinforcement learning state space and reward function, as well as puck collision dynamics modeling and firmware timings.
+However, note that much of the content in this final report has since been improved, including the reinforcement learning state space and reward function, as well as puck collision dynamics modeling and firmware.

 First Half of Project: [Final Report](docs/2509-AIAirHockey-FinalReport.pdf)